soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 * Finally, as the definitive pixel color, we can return the color of whatever we rendered previous to the clouds (a skybox perhaps) multiplied by the radiance plus the color vector we calculated for the clouds.

-That sure was intense, but don't let the apparent difficulty of this intimidate you; if you think it through, it all makes a lot of sense.
-In fact, anyone who pondered for long enough at this physical phenomena could have come up with these approximations.
+That sure was intense, but the reader shouldn't be intimidated by the apparent difficulty of the topic; it all makes a lot of sense.
+In fact, anyone who pondered for long enough at this physical phenomena and was persistant enough could have come up with these approximations.

 ## that's all folks!

-I hope you could get a glance of one possible way to translate clouds to ones and zeros.
+I hope the reader could get a glance of one possible way to translate clouds to ones and zeros.

-I also hope you could appreciate some of the beauty underlying computational physics.
+I also hope the reader could appreciate some of the beauty underlying computational physics.

-But, above all, I hope you could appreciate the subtle relation between reality and randomness.
+But, above all, I hope the reader was able to appreciate the power of almighty randomness.

 <img src="../../../../gifs/ao_final.gif" width="100%"/>